 L.A.'s best sandwich shops

 As the name might suggest, All About the Bread is extremely proud of its bread—and for good reason.
 It’s crispy and crackly on the outside, soft on the inside and tastes even better when loaded up with ingredients such as meatballs, turkey or fresh mozzarella.
-Though this busy shop is sometimes criticized for making a clone of Bay Cities’ legendary godmother sandwich, hungry mid-city eaters can save themselves a trip to Santa Monica by eating here instead.
+Though this busy shop is sometimes criticized for making a clone of Bay Cities’ legendary Godmother sandwich (here dubbed the Godfather), hungry Mid-City eaters can save themselves a trip to Santa Monica by eating here instead.
 The rest of All About the Bread’s menu showcases a dedication to quality, innovation and good sandwich making.

 Try the hot meatball sandwich, served with marinara, provolone and parmesan.

 On a sun-baked northern stretch of the city-spanning boulevard, Cahuenga General Store is almost like a portal to a small sandwich shop on a backroad in Maine.
-With rows of antique cans and products lining the walls, and a makeshift wooden stage that seems set up for a bluegrass band, the rural vibe carries on in the sandwiches.
-Made quick and served with little fuss in a wicker basket, the counter serves up high quality takes on a wide-range of classic sandwiches, from muffalettas to curry chicken salad to warm pear and ham.
+With rows of antique cans and products lining the walls, and a makeshift wooden stage that seems set up for a bluegrass band, the rural vibe carries on in the sandwiches: made quick and served with little fuss in a wicker basket.
+The counter serves high-quality takes on a wide range of classic sandwiches, icluding muffalettas, curry chicken salad, and warm pear and ham.

 Try the Oscar Wilde (curry chicken salad) or the Tattoo (roast beef, melted Swiss, pepperoncinis).

-Something of an eclectic shop in North Hollywood, Gerogi’s Hymart, self-described as Mediterranean fusion, serves unique subs, salads and wraps.
+Something of an eclectic shop in North Hollywood, Gerogi’s Hymart—self-described as Mediterranean fusion—serves unique subs, salads and wraps.
 Classic sandwich fillings like egg salad, roast chicken and pastrami are given a twist with Armenian-influenced seasonings, sauces, pickles and peppers.
 Wholly original sandwiches like a ground turkey patty with basil or shredded chicken with serrano chiles are served, like the classics, on a fresh-baked, Armenian soft roll.
-This truly original menu has become wildly popular, and the relatively tiny seating area is typically jam-packed during lunch hours.
+This original menu has become wildly popular, and the relatively tiny seating area is typically jam-packed during lunch hours.

 Though the name of this operation seemingly encompasses everything except sandwiches, Larchmont Village Wine, Spirits & Cheese is renowned for its sandwiches.
 Hidden inside the back half of a damn fine wine store is a sandwich counter, where a team of masters slice veggies, meats and cheeses for Italian countryside-style sandwiches.
 Served on a choice of pillowy ciabatta or crusty baguette, the seven options on Larchmont's gourmet menu each come with salt cured olives or cornichons, and make for a surprising value for such high-end ingredients.

-Try the sopressata salami with Manchego on a baguette.
+Try the sopressata salami with manchego, oil, vinegar, mixed greens and sun-dried tomato spread on a baguette.

-Try the Mike Deli #1 (Cajun turkey, pepper jack, and all the fixings) or the daily special.
+Try the Mike Deli #1, with cajun turkey, pepper jack and all the fixings.